allan-bonadio/SquishyElectron/README.quantum.md

 - a 'wave' is a multidimensional array of psi  values, each a complex number (two floats, either single or double)
 	- points to space
 	- iterate passes thru all psi values along all dimensions
-	- wrap ends automatically wraps continuum dimensions
+	- fixBoundaries() automatically wraps continuum dimensions
 	- can have multiple waves per space; user can superimpose them

 ------------------------------------------------ equations